 The ideal Leadership Victoria program participant is a person who demonstrates:

 - an ability to collaborate with others and build relationships

 - reliability and responsibility to follow through with your commitments

 - positive attitude towards working in a team on a project that serves the community

 You must also have the time.
 Full attendance in the program is vital.
 It is essential that both you and your employer understand and honour the commitment required to the program dates.
 In addition, participants must be able to make the time to participate fully in a team project.

 How Do We Select Our Participants?

-When assessing Expressions of Interest for entry to the program, we look for evidence of the following attributes:
+When assessing applications for entry to the program, we look for evidence of the following attributes: